 MATH 1316.
 MATHEMATICS FOR ECONOMICS AND BUSINESS ANALYSIS.
 3 Hours.
 (TCCN = MATH 1325)

 This course is the basic study of limits and continuity, differentiation, optimization and graphing, and integration of elementary functions, with emphasis on mathematical tools and applications in business, economics, and social sciences.
-This course is not a substitute for MATH 1426 Calculus I. Prerequisite: C or better in MATH 1315 or MATH 1302, or a qualifying score on Math Placement Test.
+This course is not a substitute for MATH 1426 Calculus I. Prerequisite: C or better in MATH 1315 or MATH 1302 or MATH 1402, or a qualifying score on Math Placement Test (MPT) or ALEKS PPL, or student group.

 MATH 1325.
 ANALYTIC GEOMETRY.
 3 Hours.
 (TCCN = MATH 1348)